 The final dividend was increased by 8% – after three unchanged quarters.
 The company justified the increase by noting an acceleration in Q4 sales growth in India and China.

-Looking at Unilever results, the company seems to have passed on the resilient test.
+Looking at Unilever’s results, the company seems to have passed on the resilient test.
 This is the benefit of selling repeat purchase items No matter the market environment, you still need to brush your teeth, wash your clothes, eat and shower.

-Looking ahead, Unilever looks set to return to mid single figure growth rates.
-This level of growth may seem low or the face of it and a number of investors may shout pass!
+Looking ahead, Unilever looks set to return to mid-single figure growth rates.
+This level of growth may seem low on the face of it and a number of investors may shout pass!
 But you don’t need high growth to have a successful investment.
 Over the past 20 years, Unilever has not had the most amazing growth rates, yet it has produced returns of 11% a year – far outpacing the market!
 You don’t need high growth to succeed.
 You need consistency, which Unilever has in spades.

 The next test for Unilever will be rising inflation.
 All the market commentary today is about this topic.
 Unilever themselves are expecting a mid-to-high single-digit commodity cost inflation in H1 2021 and this has spooked investors.

-In general , inflation is bad for equities.
-But a broad brush statement such as this can be mis-leading.
+In general, inflation is bad for equities.
+But a broad brush statement such as this can be misleading.
 As always we need to look at the data.
 If we look back several decades we’ve got data for two 10-year periods when inflation was high or relatively high: the decades to December 1982 (when US CPI averaged 8.7%), and December 1992 (CPI average 3.8%).

 During these periods, earnings from the consumer staple companies beat the market: annual growth in real terms of 4.2% in the first decade, compared to just 0.5% for the market, and 7.8% annually in real terms over the second decade, versus the market’s 2.6%.
-If any-thing, the advantage of high-ROIC, low capital-intensity businesses should become even more important in inflationary periods.
+If anything, the advantage of high-ROIC, low capital-intensity businesses should become even more important in inflationary periods.

 While high inflation will be a net negative for a company like Unilever, it will be a whole lot worse for competitors who don’t have the same brand power and ability to raise prices that Unilever has.
-It Unilever plays it smart, it could take share from non-branded consumer staples in the years to come.
+If Unilever plays it smart, it could take share from non-branded consumer staples in the years to come.

 Unilever shares have so far performed terribly this year.
 They have fallen over 10% since January 1 2021 and more than 20% from highs achieved last year.
-There are a number of reasons for this; rising bond yields, the threat of inflation, the move by investors towards cyclical and value oriented shares.
-We can debate this all day long but as investors we need to focus on what we have been dealt with.
+There are a number of reasons for this; rising bond yields, the threat of inflation, the move by investors towards cyclical and value-oriented shares.
+We can debate this all day long but as investors, we need to focus on what we have been dealt with.

-At the time of writing, with the Unilever share price just under £40, at 3,955p, relative to 2020 financials, UL shares are trading at a 18.2x P/E and what I calculate to be Free Cash Flow Yield of just over 5%.
+At the time of writing, with the Unilever share price just under £40, at 3,955p, relative to 2020 financials, UL shares are trading at a 18.2x P/E and what I calculate to be a Free Cash Flow Yield of just over 5%.